bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> (_Player 1_) "I spend my inspiration on PERFORMANCE."
 >>>
 >>> (_GM_) "OK, great.
-Tell us about what action you're character wants to take.
+Tell us about what action your character wants to take.
 And then, when you're ready, tell us what happens."
 >>>
 >>> (_Player 1_) "Thanks.
 Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
 >>>
->> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, which is 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
-While climbing the cliff, Lita then makes all attacks, ability checks, and saves with advantage.
-Later on, during the cliff-face encounter, Lita's skill is tested once again due to strong winds.
+>> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
+While climbing the cliff, Lita makes all attacks and ability checks with advantage.
+Later, during the cliff-face encounter, Lita's skill is tested again due to strong winds.
 She must succeed on a STR check to keep her grip.
-Because she is still in the same cliff-face encounter, she rolls STR with advantage.
+She rolls STR with advantage because she is still in the same cliff-face encounter.
 >>
 >> Example 2:
 >>> _(GM)_ "Lita, it's your turn."
 >>>
 >>> _(Player 2)_ "I spend my inspiration on PERFORMANCE."
 >>>
 >>> _(GM)_ "OK, great.
-Tell us about what action you're character wants to take.
+Tell us about what action your character wants to take.
 And then, when you're ready, tell us what happens."
 >>>
 >>> _(Player 2)_ "I jump out of the shadows where I'm hiding and attack the goblin, catching it off guard and unaware.
 I strike with a critical hit, dealing maximum damage to the creature, adding my sneak attack damage."
 >>>